Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/IdP-OIDC.md

         2. response\_types

-5. Upload Client Secret - These are the certificates used to sign the SAML request and message.
-Even though we’ve configured the Claims Provider to not sign these, a certificate must still be provided.
+5. Upload Client Secret - These is the client secret sent to the Identity provider.

     1. Open Powershell